Introduction to Directing

 • Analyses of of different directing techniques

-• Setting the tone for the film
+• Setting the tone for the project

 • An understanding of the director’s role in the post-production process